 All you need is your Google AdWords account setup in the tool as the tool pulls most of the information from Adwords and spice it up with a lot of relevant information like searches, keyword difficulty, competitor research, etc to give you a good analysis of the keywords you can target.

 The biggest advantage of the free version of this keyword research tool is their generosity in not limiting the data they provide you.

 As you would have noticed by now, semrush – spyfu limit the information they provide you.

-This tool provides you with every single information you need for your keyword research which is a good thing.
+This keyword research tool provides you with every single information you need for your keyword research which is a good thing.

 Once you start the tool, you should directly click on keyword research option: